vekio/cloud-server/README.md

 Im using terraform to automatically create a dns domain and records on digital ocean.
 If you want to do it manualy skip this part of the setup.

-If you use digital ocean go inside the terraform folder and create a file named `terraform.tfvars` with the next lines and complete.
+If you use digital ocean go inside the terraform folder and complete a file named `terraform.tfvars`.

-    # provider api access key
-    do_token=""
-    # server ip
-    cloud_ip=""
-    # domain.tld
-    domain_tld=""
-    # digital ocean project name
-    project=""

 Otherwise if you use any other provider check what you need here https://www.terraform.io/docs/providers/index.html and rewrite the .tf files.